php-fig/fig-standards/proposed/phpdoc.md

 The PHPDoc parts MUST NOT be inherited when a replacement is available in the sub-element.
-The exception to this rule is when the {@inheritdoc} inline tag is present in the long description.
-When present the parser MUST insert the super-element's long description at the location of the {@inheritdoc} inline tag, while still including the current element's description.
+The exception to this rule is when the {@inheritdoc} inline tag is present in the Description.
+When present the parser MUST insert the super-element's Description at the location of the {@inheritdoc} inline tag, while still including the current element's description.

 Inheritance takes place from the root of a class hierarchy graph to its leafs.
 This means that anything inherited in the bottom of the tree MUST 'bubble' up to the top unless overridden.

-> Note: a special circumstance here would be when the Long Description must be
+> Note: a special circumstance here would be when the Description must be
-> overridden but the Short Description should stay intact.
+> overridden but the Summary should stay intact.
 It would be difficult
 > for a reader to distinguish which is overridden.
 >
 > In this case the writer MUST use the {@inheritdoc} inline tag as
-> Short Description and override the Long Description with the intended text.
+> Summary and override the Description with the intended text.
 >
 > Without the {@inheritdoc} inline tag the reader MUST interpret any text
-> as if the Short Description would be overridden and long description MAY
+> as if the Summary would be overridden and Description MAY
-> appear overridden if the block of text contains a Short Description ending
+> appear overridden if the block of text contains a Summary ending
 > as defined in the ABNF.

 ### 6.1.
 Class Or Interface